souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

 ## Build a Native Executable with Maven

 1. Compile the project on the Java VM to create a runnable JAR with all dependencies.
-From the root application directory, run the following:
+Open a terminal window and, from the root application directory, run:

     ```shell
     mvn clean package
     ```

 2. Run your application with the agent enabled:

     ```shell
     mvn -Pnative -Dagent exec:exec@java-agent
     ```